 Science Communication: Sandy works at NASA’s Jet Propulsion Laboratory (JPL), where he serves as Public Engagement Lead for NASA’s Deep Space Network and missions to explore our solar system.
 Prior to JPL, he co-created the acclaimed REACH: A Space Podcast for Kids.

-Television, Film, & Comedy: On-camera credits include Ron Howard’s The Dilemma, Odd Squad (PBS), and Still Hungry (Comedy Central).
-Sandy served as a Director & Faculty Member at The Second City, wrote for Cards Against Humanity, and co-founded the acclaimed comedy ensemble Schadenfreude.
+Television, Film, & Comedy: On-camera credits include Ron Howard’s The Dilemma, Odd Squad (PBS), and Still Hungry on Comedy Central.
+Sandy served as a Director & Faculty Member at The Second City, wrote for Cards Against Humanity, is an active member of the Screen Actor’s Guild, and co-founded the acclaimed comedy ensemble Schadenfreude.

 Business Development & Consulting: Sandy served as Vice President at Second City Works, the B2B arm of the legendary comedy theater.
-As a strategy and storytelling consultant, he’s helped dozens of Fortune 500 companies engage audiences and navigate change.
-Past clients include Morgan Stanley, General Electric, AbbVie, RBC, PwC, and Verizon.
+As a strategy and storytelling consultant, he’s helped dozens of Fortune 500 companies engage their workforces and lead through change — with clients including Morgan Stanley, GE, AbbVie, RBC, PwC, and Verizon.

-Writing, Media, & Speaking: Sandy penned the syndicated business column Workish; media & speaking appearances include Fast Company, SXSW, CBC News, NXNE, the Banff World Media Festival, ASTC, and numerous NASA and Apollo lectures and celebrations.
+Writing, Media, & Speaking: Sandy wrote the syndicated business column Workish for the Financial Post.
+Appearances include Fast Company, Axios, SXSW, CBC News, NXNE, the Banff World Media Festival, ASTC, and numerous NASA and Apollo events.

 Recognition & Affiliations: Sandy is an Emmy nominee and two-time recipient of JPL’s Voyager Award.
 He holds a B.A. in History from Drake University, where he’s a proud alum of the Board of Trustees.